 The Photo Gallery contains 19 scenic views along the Burr Trail, and View Photos is an auto-show of the gallery.
-The Burr Trail Guide lists interesting points with accompanying photos along the Burr Trail between Boulder and Capitol Reef, keyed to a map, then continues down the final 20 miles to Bullfrog without photos.
-The guide map lists 15 trailheads: four on Hells Backbone road, three on Scenic Byway U12, and eight on the Burr Trail and Wolverine Loop off the Burr Trail.
+The Burr Trail Guide lists interesting points with accompanying photos along the Burr Trail between Boulder and Capitol Reef, keyed to a map, which continues down the final 20 miles to Bullfrog without photos.
+The guide map lists 15 trailheads: four on Hells Backbone road, three on Scenic Byway 12, and eight on the Burr Trail and Wolverine Loop off the Burr Trail.

 Flash flood cautions should be observed before descending into Long Canyon on the Burr Trail.